Asterix: The Secret of the Magic Potion

-Asterix: The Secret of the Magic Potion (Astérix: Le Secret de la Potion Magique) is a 2018 French computer-animated adventure family comedy film co-directed by Alexandre Astier and Louis Clichy.
+Asterix: The Secret of the Magic Potion (Astérix: Le Secret de la Potion Magique) is a 2018 French animated adventure family comedy film co-directed by Alexandre Astier and Louis Clichy.
 A sequel to 2014's Asterix: The Mansions of the Gods, the screenplay by Astier is based on the Asterix comic book characters created by René Goscinny and Albert Uderzo.
-This is the first Asterix production not to feature Roger Carel as the voice of Asterix, due to his retirement.
+This is the first Asterix production not to feature Roger Carel as the voice of Asterix, due to his retirement in 2014 and later death in 2020.
 Asterix is instead voiced by Christian Clavier, who previously played the character in Asterix and Obelix vs. Caesar and Asterix & Obelix: Mission Cleopatra.

 The film was released in France on 5 December 2018 by SND.
 Icon Film Distribution released the film's English dub in Australia starting 30 May 2019.

 Plot

 In the forest outside the village of indomitable Gauls, the druid Getafix falls from a tree, breaking his foot.
 Worried about his mortality, he resolves to find a successor to inherit the secret recipe of his magic potion which imbues the user with superhuman strength.
 He is escorted to a meeting of his fellow druids by Asterix and Obelix, while a creative young village girl named Pectine has stowed away in his cauldron.
 The meeting is disrupted by Getafix's nemesis, Sulfurix (Demonix in the English dub), who wreaks havoc before being chased away.
 Getafix then travels throughout Gaul to meet with aspiring young druids in his quest for a successor.
 He is accompanied by Chief Vitalstatistix and the village's other men, with the exception of Cacofonix, who remains behind with the village women and a reserve supply of magic potion to repel attacks by Roman legionaries.

 Sulfurix offers Julius Caesar the chance to secure the recipe and is assisted by Senator Tomcrus, who plots to attack the village until it runs out of potion.
 Sulfurix recruits the unwitting Teleferix (Cholerix), a promising young druid, and teaches him magic in order to impress Getafix.
 Asterix uncovers their plot but is captured before he can warn the others.
 Sulfurix burns down the sacred forest of the druids, while Getafix chooses Teleferix as his successor.
 News soon reaches the Gauls that Cacofonix and the women have run out of magic potion.